 Along the nearby Trollstigen road (road number 63) it’s hardly possible to find a decent wild camping spot between Trollveggen Centre and Andalsnes.
 There are two campsites thou.
 We have visited them both and can advise on which one is better.

 First one is called Trollstigen Camping.
-It’s next to the road (on west side), well visible from afar, signposted.
+It’s next to the road, well visible from afar, signposted.
 The reception/cafe and facilities buildings are grass-roofed, there is a large car park.
 This campsite was costly, 200 NOK (240 NOK with electricity).

-The other campsite Trollstigen Resort, was the one we chose to stay at (and then to stay an additional day!).
-It was located a bit further, on the junction of road 63 and 174, in Soggemoen, literary 5 minutes drive further from the first one.
+We chose to stay at the other campsite, Trollstigen Resort.
+It was located a bit further, on the junction of road 63 and 174, in Soggemoen, literary 5 minutes drive further.
 The buildings were not so well visible from the road (entrance to the campsite is just around the corner, from road 174, easy to find) This campsite had a wow factor.
-Apart from decent facilities, good campground and huts, very friendly staff, they also provided (free of charge) fire wood for grills and bbqs, and there were many located in all parts of campsite.
+Apart from decent facilities, good campground and huts, very friendly staff, they also provided (free of charge) fire wood for grills and bbqs (many, located in all parts of campsite).
 Wi-fi signal was very good even thou we camped in the furthest corner of the grassy area.
 Not to mention the price, which was 175 NOK for a camper (electricity included).
-If I am ever in the area again I will definitely stay in the Trollstigen Resort.
+If we are ever in the area again we will definitely stay in the Trollstigen Resort!
+Highly recommended.

-What we love about Romsdalseggen hike: the views to Troll Wall and picturesque Romsdalen valley.
-It’s a very varied walk, interesting and enjoyable till the very last kilometre.
-I would love to hike it again!
+The views to Troll Wall and picturesque Romsdalen valley were spectacular (weather and clouds permitting).
+Romsdalseggen ridge is a very varied walk, interesting and enjoyable till the very last kilometre.
+We would love to hike it again!